kfletcher88/AFLAP/README.md

 One individual may be split over multiple lines in instances where multiple read files are present.
 AFLAP will combine lines that share identical labels (field 1).

 Aditional fields:\
-For parents (F0), field 4 and 5 can be used to manually set the k-mer cutoffs forwarded to assembly.
+For parents (F0), field 4 and 5 can be used to manually set the k-mer cutoffs used for makrer assembly.
 If these fields are not set, AFLAP will try to estimate these cutoffs, which may not be perfect.\
+Note AFLAP will plot the curve with the cut-offs supplied or calculated.
+These can be used to edit the Pedigree file and rerun AFLAP.
+Rerunning AFLAP is efficient as it will reuse all applicable, previously calculated results./
 For progeny (F1 and F2), field 4 and 5 can be used to specify the parents.
 Not currently implemented, but is foundational for a potential multi-cross analysis enhancement.\

 An example pedigree is available in: